Correcting Turbulence-induced Errors in Fiber Positioning for the Dark Energy Spectroscopic Instrument: Data

 Every DESI observation results in a ``coordinates'' file\footnote{See the DESI data model at \url{https://desidatamodel.readthedocs.io/en/latest/DESI_SPECTRO_DATA/NIGHT/EXPID/coordinates-EXPID.html} for details.} which contains the measurements of the locations of fibers in each FVC exposure, both before and after turbulence correction.
 These measurements are the focus of the analysis of this paper.

-During poor conditions, while the Mayall dome was closed, we took a series of 400 FVC images of the back-illuminated focal plane in order to better measure the correlation function of the turbulence observed by DESI.
+We use two sets of coordinates files in this work.
+To get a broad sense for the accuracy of DESI positioning, we use all $\approx$10,000 DESI science observations since turbulence correction was enabled in December 2021.
+To get a more detailed, higher-resolution look at turbulence, we also took a series of 400 FVC images of the back-illuminated focal plane, where all fibers were held fixed in place.
+We use these observations to better measure the correlation function of the turbulence observed by DESI.
 These images used the standard FVC exposure time (2~s) with the Mayall pointed directly at zenith.
 This data is the basis for the analysis of \textsection\ref{subsec:correlation}.
+By keeping all of the fibers fixed in place in this set of observations, we are able to use all fibers to measure turbulence, rather than only the stationary points.